40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

-Being in the woods can run really cold at night despite how hot it is in the afternoon.
-Which is why making sure your tent is nice and toasty will help you sleep through the night and give your body less work to do to keep you warm.
+Being in the woods can run really cold at night, despite how hot it is in the afternoon.
+That is why making sure your tent is nice and toasty will help you sleep through the night and give your body less work to do to keep you warm.

 Use Bread Tags As Clothes Pin

 Doing laundry during your camping trips, especially longer ones, will require you to clean your clothes whether you like it or not.
-Unless you actually packed enough clothes and sheets to last you for weeks, then maybe skip this hack.
+That’s unless you actually packed enough clothes and sheets to last you for weeks, then maybe skip this hack.